NicolasJuncal/tic-tac-tie/README.md

  <p> - Player 1 plays with 'X' and Player 2 plays with 'O'</p>
  <p>- Whoever gets a three consecutive symbol X or O in sequence wins the round.</p>
  <p> - If none of players achieve three consecutive symbols in sequence till the end of the game it is a draw.</p>
- <p> If it doesn't make sense you can find more information about the rules on the below link:
+ <p> More information about the rules on the below link:
  <p> <a href="https://en.wikipedia.org/wiki/Tic-tac-toe">https://en.wikipedia.org/wiki/Tic-tac-toe</a></p>
 </section>